 “I think [the Chicago School] changed the direction of economics, but it’s over now and completely discredited.”

-And, perhaps more surprisingly, Barack Obama, the Democratic candidate, has Austan Goolsbee, a professor of economics at the Chicago Business school and Cass Sunstein, a legal scholar who taught at the Chicago University’s Law school for decades.
+Democrat Barack Obama, the victor and new president of the US, has Austan Goolsbee, a professor of economics at the Chicago Business school and Cass Sunstein, a legal scholar who taught at the Chicago University’s Law school for decades.

-McCain has been swift to seize on Obama's economic plans as "evidence" of what he calls "socialism".
+McCain had been swift to seize on Obama’s economic plans as “evidence” of what he called “socialism” during the race.

-He has accused Obama of wanting to "spread the wealth" and of aiming for the role of "redistributor-in-chief" while Sarah Palin, his vice-presidential running mate, told a rally in Ohio on Monday that "now is not the time to experiment with socialism".
+He’s accused Obama of wanting to “spread the wealth” and of aiming for the role of “redistributor-in-chief” while Sarah Palin, his vice-presidential running mate, told a rally in Ohio that “now is not the time to experiment with socialism”.

-Obama, who has consistently emerged as the favoured candidate when voters are asked who can best deal with the economic crisis, has assured voters he "loves the markets", causing some left-wing commentators to refer disparagingly to the Illinois senator's own advisers as "Chicago Boys".
+Obama, who was favoured by voters as being the best choice to deal with the economic crisis, assured voters he “loves the markets”, causing some left-wing commentators to refer disparagingly to the Illinois senator’s own advisers as “Chicago Boys”.

-But Gerald Friedman says that Sunstein, seen as a relative progressive, is viewed as the man shaping the Democratic candidate’s policies and that Obama, if elected, would be much more "aggressive" in finding a solution to the crisis.
+But Gerald Friedman says that Sunstein, seen as a relative progressive, is viewed as the man who will shape president Obama’s policies and he will be much more “aggressive” in finding a solution to the crisis.

-"McCain's guys have the very conventional old-school aspects of [economics] which are 20 years out of date," he says.
+“McCain’s guys had the very conventional old-school aspects of [economics] which were 20 years out of date,” he says.

-"[With Obama] it's not New Deal, big government but on the other hand it's certainly – for first time since the 1970s - that we could have a government that's a significant step [away] from the Chicago School."
+“[With Obama] it’s not New Deal, big government but, on the other hand, it’s certainly – for first time since the 1970s – that we … have a government that’s a significant step [away] from the Chicago School.”